sunnypiggggy/Sounds_detection/README.md

-Evaluation dataset's results can be found in the folder ./results as the required.
+Evaluation dataset's results can be found in the folder ./results as the official required.

 Dcase Task 5 url:http://dcase.community/challenge2018/task-monitoring-domestic-activities